LeonardSchuler/barscanner/README.md

-This project builds a minimal AWS Lambda image to scan barcodes from pictures.
+This project builds a small AWS Lambda image to scan barcodes from pictures.
+The Lambda is put behind an AWS HTTP API Gatewy.
 It uses SAM for building and testing.

+# Setup

 Run
 ```